Help protect your files in case of a crash

 AutoRecover saves more than your files.
 It also saves your workspace (if it can).
 Suppose you open several spreadsheets in Excel and the power goes out.
 When you restart Excel, AutoRecover tries to open your spreadsheets again, laid out the way they were before, with the same cells selected.

-In Word, Excel, and PowerPoint, AutoRecover has another benefit.
-It can Recover an earlier version of your file.
+In Word, Excel, and PowerPoint, use AutoRecover to recover an Office file.